virezox/mech/bandcamp/readme.md

 # Bandcamp

+What is the speed different between resolve methods?
+First old:

+## Resolve

-I think I found a workaround for this.
+I found a workaround for this.
 You can make a request like this:

 ~~~
 HEAD /track/amaris-2 HTTP/1.1